Welcoming our newest tenant partner

 Interview: Nicole Sullivan, Senior Manager – Green Star Solutions, Green Building Council of Australia (GBCA)

 In October 2018, International Towers, Tower Two and Tower Three, launched its Commercial Building Volume Certification Program.
-It is the first commercial property in Australia to streamline certified, individual Green Star tenancy ratings for each of its tenants.
-Nicole Sullivan, Senior Manager – Green Star Solutions, at the Green Building Council Australia (GBCA) explains what this means for sustainability and what’s still on the horizon.
+It was the first commercial property in Australia to streamline certified individual Green Star tenancy ratings for each of its tenants.
+Nicole Sullivan, Senior Manager – Green Star Solutions, at the Green Building Council Australia (GBCA) explained what this means for sustainability and what was still on the horizon.

 Interview: Maria Claudia, Samambaia, Florist and Owner, Samambaia flowers

 For all the scientific research that supports the concept of biophilia - an innate and genetically-determined affinity of human beings with the natural world – the simple reality is that flowers have an ethereal ability to make us feel happy and at peace and, like a timeless work of art, transcend the boundaries of language or culture to unify us all in an appreciation of beauty.